volodymyrss/doc-icecube-ibas-dashboard/README.md

 * IceCube event was retracted, supporting that FAP of 0.02 is reliable, and it is better to use consistent results from dashboard if unsure
 * also dashboard and the workflows are operating just fine for many months without interventions

+## Conslusion

+As also written in the ticket,there are several cases that look too good to be false, but were properly dismissed by automation, and later discarded as clearly instrumental and unrelated: with GW, FRB, now neutrino.
+We keep track of these just as much as of the undiscarded results.

+The O3 paper should give some focus on how biases can drive researchers, and pre-defined workflow automation is the safest way to discover.